Porsche Cayenne: Third generation (E3 9YA/9YB; 2017)

+Cayenne Coupé

-A model with a more rakish roofline called the Cayenne Coupé became available in 2019.
-It was revealed during the 2019 Shanghai Auto Show in April 2019.
-At launch, there were two models, the Cayenne Coupé and Cayenne Turbo Coupé.
+A model with a more rakish roofline dubbed the Cayenne Coupé became available in 2019.
+It was revealed during the Shanghai Auto Show in April 2019.
+At launch, there were two sub-models, the Cayenne Coupé and Cayenne Turbo Coupé.

+The Cayenne Coupé is extensively reworked from the standard model, featuring a shallower front windshield and narrower A-pillar.
+The roof is lowered by 20 mm, while new rear door panels and updated fenders extended the vehicle width by 18 mm.
+The drag coefficient is rated at 0.34, which is 0.1 lower than the regular model.
+Every Cayenne Coupé is equipped with standard 2.16 sqm fixed-glass panoramic roof, while an optional contoured carbon roof is also available as an option.